One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Introduction

-\textbf{Distributed setup.} For (strongly) convex optimization problems optimal (stochastic) gradient decentralized method have been developed -- see surveys \cite{dvinskikh2021decentralized,gorbunov2020recent} and references therein.
+\textbf{Distributed setup.} For (strongly) convex optimization problems optimal (stochastic) gradient decentralized methods were developed -- see surveys \cite{dvinskikh2021decentralized,gorbunov2020recent} and references therein.
 For stochastic two-point feedback (with non-smooth target function $f$) optimal decentralized methods were developed in \cite{beznosikov2019derivative}.
 To the best of our knowledge this is the only optimal result in this field.
-For one-point stochastic feedback we know only one result \cite{akhavan2021distributed}, they assume that target function $f$ is highly-smooth and strongly convex.
-Their result is best known for one-point stochastic feedback oracle, but the method is very expensive in terms of decentralized communication.
-The reason is that in \cite{akhavan2021distributed} authors fight only for oracle calls criteria and do not use Sliding technique that allows to split communication complexity from the oracle one.
-In our paper by using Sliding technique we split these complexities in reduced problem \eqref{decentr} and obtain much better communication complexity.
+For one-point stochastic feedback we know only one result \cite{akhavan2021distributed}, they assume that the target function $f$ is highly-smooth and strongly convex. \abcd{However,} the method is very expensive in terms of decentralized communications.
+The reason for this issue is that, in \cite{akhavan2021distributed}, \ab{the} authors fight only for the oracle calls criteria and do not use the sliding technique that allows to split communication complexity from the oracle one. \abc{In our paper, using the sliding technique, we split these complexities in the problem \eqref{decentr} and obtain much better guarantees on the number of communications.}